 1. Employee discounts

-If your organization sells consumer goods or services, consider giving your employees a special discount or free items.
-By providing your employees with discounts for your organization, you can help them save money, which is seen as a huge perk.
+If your organization sells consumer goods or services, consider offering special employee discounts or free items.
+By providing employee discounts for your organization, you can help them save money, which is a huge perk.
 It may also help you attract new employees who love your products.

 2. Event tickets